Fix low traffic issues with your Dynamic Search Ads

 - To see your campaign settings, click Settings from the page menu on the left.

 - If the domain or language is missing, enter the domain or select a language from the drop-down.
-Double-check to be sure that your domain name is spelled correctly.
+Double check to make sure that your domain name is spelled correctly.

 - Click Save.